wilsonzlin/queued/README.md

 Fast zero-configuration single-binary simple queue service.

 - Exactly once, exactly ordered delivery of messages.
-- Introspect and query contents, and batch push and delete.
+- Introspect and query contents, and huge push and delete batching.
 - Programmatic or temporary flow control with rate limiting and suspension.
 - Fast I/O with underlying storage with minimal writes and API-guaranteed durability.
 - Available as simple library for integration into larger programs.